Timeline - Syrian protests and crackdown

 July 31 - Syrian tanks storm Hama, residents say, after besieging it for nearly a month.
 At least 80 people are killed.

-October 2 - Syria's main opposition groups join together, calling on the international community to take action to protect people facing the crackdown, a statement, issued in Istanbul on behalf of the newly formed National Council says.
+-- Syria accuses the United States of inciting violence against its security forces.

+Oct 3 - Syrian opposition groups meet in Istanbul and reject foreign intervention but urge international action to stop what they called indiscriminate killings of civilians by the authorities.

-October 4 - Russia and China join forces and veto a European-drafted U.N.
+Oct 4 - Russia and China joined forces and veto a European-drafted U.N.
 Security Council resolution condemning Syria.

+Oct 6 - More than 2,900 people have been killed in Syria since unrest began in March, the United Nations says.